Chatham and District Light Railways Company: Depot

 The system's depot, which included a shed with a capacity of fifty tramcars, a boiler house and generating house, and an office building, was located to the south of Luton High Street opposite Christchurch.

 After the closure of the tramway system the depot, with its original sheds and workshops, was used for buses until November 1995.
 In 1998–99 the depot was demolished, and the site redeveloped for housing.
 Its role in the C&DLRCo is commemorated by the name of its access road, "Tramways".

 Tramcars

-Tramcars had a Light Green and Ivory livery, and there were changes to the detailing of the paint scheme over the life of the tram system.
+Tramcars had a light green and ivory livery, and there were changes to the detailing of the paint scheme over the life of the tram system.

-In earlier years the name of the "Chatham & District Light Railways Co" was written in large ornate letters along the full length of the ivory side panel.
+In earlier years "Chatham & District Light Railways Co" was written in large ornate letters along the full length of the ivory side panel.

 The tram model shows the scheme as it was in later years.
 The ornate lettering had gone.

 When the system closed all the tramcars were driven to a section of track opposite the Star Hotel in Gillingham to await their fate.
 The Chatham Observer newspaper recorded at the time that although most of the fleet was scrapped, some went on to live a few more years as static facilities in various Kent locations: